Rafe Mair: Early life

 Mair was born in Vancouver and grew up in the neighbourhood of Kerrisdale.
-His mother was Frances Tyne (née Leigh), known as Frankie, and his father was Kenneth Frederick Robert Mair, a salesman born in Auckland, New Zealand.
+His mother was Frances Tyne (née Leigh), known as Frankie, and his father was Kenneth Frederick Robert Mair, a salesman born in Auckland, New Zealand, and his brother Leigh, in 1936.
 They had married in Vancouver 16 months earlier.

 Mair became an avid fisherman and developed an interest in public affairs from his mother's work at The Province newspaper.

 Mair entered the University of British Columbia (UBC) in 1949 and went on to law in 1953.
 He worked for a lumber company and then in the oil industry in Edmonton before spending three years as a claims adjuster with an insurance company.

 In 1960, Mair began articling with Vancouver lawyer Tom Griffiths.
 Called to the bar in 1961, he handled many personal injury cases.
 He practiced law in Vancouver until 1968, when he moved to Kamloops to join the practice of his law school classmate Jarl Whist, a Liberal who had run twice unsuccessfully against Progressive Conservative MP E. Davie Fulton.

 Political career

 His electoral career began with his election to Kamloops city council in the early 1970s.
 Previously involved with the Liberal Party, he was an opponent of the NDP government of premier Dave Barrett.
 He won the Social Credit nomination for Kamloops in May 1975, going on to defeat NDP incumbent Gerry Anderson in the December election by 14,639 votes to 10,975.
 Mair won re-election four years later by 3,309 votes.
 He held the seat until retiring from politics in 1981; the seat was taken over by Claude Richmond, also of the Social Credit Party.

-Mair served in Premier Bill Bennett's cabinet in a variety of portfolios, including health and education.
+Mair served in Premier Bill Bennett's cabinet in a variety of portfolios, including health, environment, consumer services, and consumer and corporate affairs.
 During the negotiations in 1980 and 1981 to patriate the Constitution of Canada, he was BC's chief delegate on constitutional matters.